Can I still file Bankruptcy?

 No one has filed more cases for Westchester and Rockland residents under the new Code than we have.
 We know the Code backwards and forwards.
 We know how to prove good faith.

 If you are considering filing for bankruptcy, contact our NY bankruptcy lawyer today to schedule a free consultation.
-The experienced law firm of Michael H. Schwartz, P.C., will assess your situation, explain the rules, and help you determine whether bankruptcy is right for you.
+The experienced law firm of Michael H. Schwartz, P.C., will assess your situation, explain the rules, and help you determine whether bankruptcy file is right for you.

 Michael H. Schwartz, P.C.